monsieurgustav/Cinder-Var/README.md

 }
 ```

 Editing and saving that file will update the value in real-time.
+Use `VarUi.h` with Cinder-ImGui to automatically expose these variables to UI.